Oscar Branch Colquitt: Politics

 Colquitt had an uneasy relationship with the legislature during his time as governor, and their disagreements often bled into issues that had nothing to do with prohibition.
 In the first legislative session over which he presided, Colquitt vetoed half of the bills that were sent to him.

 Twice during his term in office Colquitt sent the Texas Rangers to the border with Mexico to maintain order.
 The Rangers had some success, but were accused of mistreating peaceful Mexican-American citizens.
 Federal troops eventually arrived to replace the Rangers.

 During his term, the legislature passed laws reforming the penal system and enacted several laws benefitting labor.
 One law limited the number of hours women could work, while another provided regulations for child workers and a third dealt with factory working conditions.
 The legislature also passed a worker's compensation act.
 Colquitt attempted to block some of these bills, but did sign all of them into law.
 In 1912, he called a meeting of Southern governors to work out a plan to stabilize the cotton market.
 The conference recommended the creation of state warehouses and acreage reduction.
 The Farmers' Union in Texas promoted those ideas, and over 2 million fewer acres of cotton was planted in 1912.
 This caused cotton prices to increase, and Colquitt took the credit.

 Despite a campaign promise to never obstruct the support of education, he vetoed some public school appropriations.
-With labor support, he won reelection in late 1912 by almost 40,000 votes, giving him a second term as governor.
+With labor support, he won reelection in late 1912 by almost 40,000 votes in the Democratic primary (in the early 20th century, victory in the primary was tantamount to winning the election in deep-blue Texas) giving him a second term as governor.

 Later years

 After leaving office, Colquitt became sympathetic to the German cause.
 He tried to purchase the New York Sun, which he intended to use to disseminate German propaganda, but was not successful.
-He ran for the U.S. Senate in 1916, but was defeated in the Democratic primary runoff election by incumbent Sen. Charles Allen Culberson.
+He later ran for the U.S. Senate in 1916.
+During his campaign, Colquitt cited his efforts at stabilizing the cotton market to demonstrate his interest in the farmers, and the labor legislation of his administration to show that he was a friend of labor.
+Despite his efforts, Colquitt was defeated in the Democratic primary runoff election by incumbent Sen. Charles Allen Culberson.

 Following his defeat, Colquitt became president of an oil company in Dallas.
 From 1928 until 1929 he served on the U.S. Board of Mediation.
 In 1935, he became a field representative for the Reconstruction Finance Corporation.

 Colquitt suffered a slight stroke in the late 1930s but remained active in his work.
 After a ten-day battle with influenza, Colquitt died on March 8, 1940, at Dallas, Texas.
 He is buried in the Oakwood Cemetery in Austin, Texas.